isurunix/train-schedule/README.md

 But should it be a reason to not build another one?
 I wanted to explore NodeJS and template engines.
 So instead of just going through tutorial I felt like building this. :blush:

 ### ICTA API ??
-How did you do that ?

-* Shhh..
-It's little secret.
-If you really wanna know drop me a msg.
+* Well, it's a well know fact that ICTA have an API where we can get these schedule data.
+But the problem is that this API may not be readily available to the public.
+As the time of updating this README (03/18) you have to contact ICTA to get the API access configured.
+* Drop me a mail if you need to know more info regarding this.